lipu-linku/jasima/README.md

   author_verbatim: Definition of the word as written by its original author.
 Defer to `pu_verbatim` if that is defined.
   pu_verbatim:
     [language_code]:
-       Definition of the word in [language_code] as written in the corresponding translation of Toki Pona: The Language of Good.
+       Definition of the word in [language_code] as written in the corresponding translation of Toki Pona\: The Language of Good.
   see_also: A list of words related to [word]. **Split on `,`.**
   commentary: Human-readable extra information about the word, such as historical usage, replacement, or clarifications.
   def: